How to connect an engine to your warehouse

 )

-Use .using() on a query to select which pool to execute against:
+Use .using() on a query to pick which engine to run against:

 from semolina import SemanticView, Metric, Dimension